 Students of the Geneva School of Diplomacy have worked in a wide range of non-profit organizations and UN missions that confront issues ranging from working on programs banning landmines to the development of nuclear policy, giving them a first-hand glimpse into the inner workings of the diplomatic world.

-This month some our (former) students are happy to share with you some of their experiences during their internship period in Geneva.
+This month some our (former) students are happy to share with you some of their experiences during their internship period in Geneva School of Diplomacy.

 Ms. Daria Pop, BA-IR student: